Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_arm_template_ado/_index.md

     ![Screenshot of Azure Resource Manager connection config](./08.jpg)

-  > **NOTE: For new ADO project, you will be asked to click the authorization button**
+  > **Note:** For new ADO project, you will be asked to click the authorization button.

     ![Screenshot of Azure subscription config](./09.jpg)